lvgl/lvgl/docs/details/main-components/draw.rst

 -----------

-While collecting Draw Tasks LVGL frequently dispatches the collected Draw Tasks to the assigned Draw Units.
+While collecting Draw Tasks LVGL frequently dispatches the collected Draw Tasks to their assigned Draw Units.
 This is handled via the ``dispatch_cb`` of the Draw Units.

 If a Draw Unit is busy with another Draw Task, it just returns.
-However, it is available it can take a Draw Task.
+However, if it is available it can take a Draw Task.

 :cpp:expr:`lv_draw_get_next_available_task(layer, previous_task, draw_unit_id)` is a
 useful helper function which is used by the ``dispatch_cb`` to get the next Draw Task it should act on.
-If it handled the task, it sets the Draw Task's ``state`` field to :cpp:enumerator:`LV_DRAW_TASK_STATE_READY` (meaning "completed"). available Draw Task.
-"Available" means that has been queued and assigned to a given Draw Unit and is ready to be carried out.
+If it handled the task, it sets the Draw Task's ``state`` field to :cpp:enumerator:`LV_DRAW_TASK_STATE_READY` (meaning "completed").
+"Available" in this context means that has been queued and assigned to a given Draw Unit and is ready to be carried out.
 The ramifications of having multiple drawing threads are taken into account for this.

 Layers